AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 * Average engagement score at that moment.
 * Number of attendees engaged at that time.
 * Layout of the engagement at that time.
-* Select View instant in recording to view the instant in the recording where engagement was high or low.
+* Select **[!UICONTROL View instant in recording]** to view the instant in the recording where engagement was high or low.
 * Average engagement score (%) over time in the session
 * Attendance over time during the session
 * Engagement in different Webinar layouts is shown when different layouts were used inside the room during the event.
 It helps correlate the rise and fall of engagement in different layouts.